Tranzakt/Tranzakt-Obsolete3/Design.md

   * Vue.js
   * React.js
   * Svelte
-  * Bootstrap x
+  * Bootstrap + jQuery

-    Blade (which is Laravel templating of HTML) + Livewire should be the first technology supported (because it is the simplest).
+    Blade (which is Laravel templating of HTML) should be the first technology supported (because it is the simplest).

     Within these, Tranzakt must support easy visual tailoring using CSS classes etc.